« Why Am I Here? / My Whole Life Has Changed . . . »

 I’ve been reading along with all the posts and comments about visiting your sponsored child, as I weigh the decision of when to make a trip.
 (I just happen to sponsor children in two of the most expensive countries to visit!)

-We’ve talked a lot about how it impacts the sponsor and how it impacts the child, but this e-mail made me realize a whole other aspect: how it impacts the universal Body of Christ.
+We’ve talked a lot about how a sponsor trip impacts the sponsor and how it impacts the child, but this e-mail made me realize a whole other aspect: how it impacts the universal Body of Christ.
 As we visit members of our family around the world, God uses it to unify us, helping us to recognize that we are part of a global family — the Body of Christ.

 Hi Amber,